robcarver17/skipperman/docs/ideas.md

 - dropdown list of previous event names when creating event
 - clear description of field names
 - instructions
-- tests

-### Required for social event:

-- think carefully about how to handle events with no cadets, volunteers etc
-- two types of food event: as part of training event, or social only seperate
-- manage social event with food only (Social)

 ### Future / wishlist / nice to have: